Parametric Probe Holder

 This object features Open in Customizer

-So you have DMM, Oscope or other equipment probes, but they seem to "walk away"?
+So you have DMM, Oscope and other equipment probes or cables, but they seem to "walk away"?
 Why not corral them with this parametric probe holder!

 Just download, or better yet open in customizer, and edit.
 Simply enter in number of probes, the shaft diameter and guard dimensions.
 You can leave the rest at the defaults if you really want to get in and get making.

 You can also edit some advanced options for even finer control over the holder, but it's strictly not necessary.

 Lastly you can make a tailored or bespoke holder to collect different kinds of probes in one holder.
 We show you how by editing the OpenSCAD file as outlined in instructions below.

 0.20 to 0.25 mm